cyberwatchdoug/learn-to-devsecops/kubernetes/part-2-monitoring.md

 This will be broken down by the main section headings, so `grafana`, `defaultRles`, `kubelet`, etc...

 - First section is `grafana` configures persistent storage for Grafana dashboards, datasources, and user settings.
-- Next, we disable the default rules to avoid frustrations with what actually works for k3s and what doesn't.
-This will be revisited in a future guide with a more customized approach.
+- Optionally, we can disable the default rules to avoid frustrations with what actually works for k3s and what doesn't.
+  - The default rules assume separate control plane pods, which don't exist by default in k3s's unified architecture.
+  - Optional because we created endpoints for 3 of these control plane resources.
 - We want to scrape `kubelet` and disable the `kubeApiServer` scraping to avoid duplicate metrics.
 - The next 3 sections configure the controller planes for *Controller Manager*, *Scheduler*, and *Proxy*, since we previously configured the bind-address to point outside of localhost.
   - The configuration sets the endpoint IP and ports and enables the service.
   - k3s v1.22+ uses HTTPS by default, so we skip certificate verification (just for Prometheus).
+    - This is for simplicity in a lab environment.
+For production consider proper certificate management.
 - We also disable the `etcd` scraping since k3s uses SQLite by default.
 - The final sections for `prometheus` and `alertmanager` set retention, resource, and storage options.